devjanaprime/8BitStackTemplate/readme.md

 JEN Stack Template
 ==================

 Basic template for JQuery, Node, Express.
+Reads from a db table in and displays the result as an array in the console.

 Branches
 --------